elenetskitishvili/Seraphia/README.md

-# Omnishop
+# Jewelry Marketplace

-This project is an e-commerce website built with Next.js, where people can sell and buy products.
+This project is a jewelry e-commerce platform built with Next.js, where users can buy and sell jewelry.
+Premium sellers get unlimited listings and exclusive promotional services.

 ## Technologies Used